Stuff I like

 Troy (Sinead O'Connor)

-Romeo and Juliet (Dire Straits)
+Romeo and Juliet (Dire Straits) (also the Prokofiev and Tchaich versions!)

 The Anchor Song (Bjork)